 Enjoying the renovated space while you live in the home

 Most homeowners undertake renovations to make their space more livable.
-In fact, a recent poll suggested that only 12 per cent of those who planned to renovate were doing so to increase the value of their home with the intention of selling it afterwards.
+In fact, a poll last year suggested that only 12 per cent of those who planned to renovate were doing so to increase the value of their home.

 Enjoying the space where you live is important to making your house a home, and while renovating your bathroom or kitchen may increase your home’s value, it also brings enjoyment.
 Additionally, the AIC lists the following as the top five renovations with the highest enjoyment value: